-A. No, we have no employment reciprocity with other public agencies.
+No, we do not have employment reciprocity with other public agencies.

 Individuals employed in executive-level positions or in positions subject to Peace Officer Standards and Training must be citizens or permanent residents of the U.S.

-A. If supplemental information or other materials are required as part of an application, it will be indicated on the job posting.
+If supplemental information or other materials are required as part of an application, it will be indicated on the job posting.
 The supplemental materials are necessary to evaluate knowledge, skills and abilities.
-In order to be considered, you must submit all supplemental information at the same time you submit your application.
+In order to be considered, you must thoroughly complete an application.
+We do not accept resumes in lieu of an application.

 Copies of any required licenses, transcripts or certificates that have been identified in the recruitment announcement should be submitted immediately in order for your application to be accepted.

-Note: All materials must be received by the Department of Human Resources on or before the filing deadline.
+Note: All applications and supplemental materials must be received by the Human Resources Division on or before the filing deadline.

-A. You can submit your application online, deliver it in person or mail it to the office address listed below.
-Application packets will be accepted as long as they are received and date stamped in the Division of Human Resources by the application deadline listed on the recruitment announcement.
+You can submit your application online, deliver it in person or mail it to the office address listed below.
+Application packets will be accepted as long as they are received and date stamped in the Human Resources Division by the application deadline listed on the recruitment announcement.

 Hillsboro, OR 97124

-A. Yes.
-Every application is evaluated separately based on the classification for which you are applying.
-It is, therefore, necessary to turn in a separate application for each job classification.
+Yes.
+Every application is evaluated separately based on the classification (job description) for which you are applying.

-A. After you are hired, you will serve a probationary period before you become a permanent County employee.
-During this time you will have the opportunity to demonstrate your knowledge and skills,and your performance and work habits will be evaluated.
+After you are hired, you will serve a probationary period (equivalent to at least one year, some positions may require a longer probationary period if covered by a collective bargaining agreement) before you become a regular County employee.
+During this time your knowledge, skills, performance and work habits will be evaluated.

-A. Applications are accepted only for jobs open for recruitment.
-Washington County has two types of recruitments:
+Applications are accepted only for jobs open for recruitment.
+Washington County has three types of recruitments:

-A. Positions are posted for a minimum of fourteen calendar days.
+Positions are posted for a minimum of fourteen calendar days, with the exception of transfer opportunities.
 Applications are received and evaluated, applicants are notified of status, and a list (or pool) of eligible candidates is created.
 When a department has a vacancy, the list of top ranking applicants is provided to the requesting department.
 The hiring department will determine those candidates who are most qualified for its particular vacancy through any combination of the following: application review, interviews, performance test, reference check, background investigation, or other job-related assessment process.